Mitch Nichols

-Mitchell Ian "Mitch" Nichols (born 1 May 1989) is an Australian professional footballer who plays as a midfielder for Gold Coast United FC in the National Premier Leagues Queensland.
+Mitchell Ian Nichols (born 1 May 1989) is an Australian professional footballer who last played as a midfielder for Olympic FC in the National Premier Leagues Queensland.
+He is currently the Assistant coach of the Brisbane Roar Academy in the NPL Queensland.

 Club career

 Brisbane Roar

 He signed a two-year deal on 11 May 2007 with the Roar after impressing in the opening rounds of the Gold Coast Premier League with Palm Beach Sharks, leading the goal scoring charts from midfield after 7 matches.
 Roar manager Frank Farina stated that Nichols was "one for the future" the official press conference following his signing.

 Nichols made a solid start to his career in the A-League with a number of substitute appearances.
 He also received his first call-up to the Australian Under 20 squad for a training camp on 7 October 2007.
 He scored his first goal for the Roar in his side's 4–1 victory over Perth Glory midway through the 2008–09 season.
 In the 2011–12 season, the midfielder exceeded expectations pre-season, scoring 10 goals, mostly from long range.
 He also made the A-league Team of the Season, alongside teammates Thomas Broich and Besart Berisha.